cogniteev/cloud-dns/README.md

 # License

-zabbix-container-sender is licensed under the Apache License, Version 2.0.
+cloud-dns is licensed under the Apache License, Version 2.0.
 See LICENSE for full license text